 – Class attendance and completion of assignments.

-10. Reinstatement: If students are terminated from receiving financial aid for failure to maintain satisfactory academic progress, before eligibility for aid can be reinstated they must meet all requirements for minimum overall percentages and cumulative clock hours earned.
+11. Reinstatement: If students are terminated from receiving financial aid for failure to maintain satisfactory academic progress, before eligibility for aid can be reinstated they must meet all requirements for minimum overall percentages and cumulative clock hours earned.
 Periods of non-enrollment in school have no effect on a student’s satisfactory academic progress status on reentering.
 A student may be paid for the payment period in which he or she regains satisfactory progress but cannot be paid for any payment period in which the standards were not met.
 A student can regain satisfactory academic progress and be eligible for aid when they satisfactorily submit 70% of their work.

 The Montessori Education Center of the Rockies will verify only those students who are selected for verification by the Central Processing System (CPS) (up to 30% of the students declared eligible for financial aid).

 Verification will be done according to the policies outlined in the Student Financial Aid Handbook.
 Items verified will be household size, number in household enrolled in college, adjusted gross income, U.S. income tax paid and untaxed income, i.e. social security, child support, interest, etc. and any other category specified by the Department of Education

 When a student is selected for verification a verification worksheet will be sent.
 This worksheet along with supporting documentation must be returned to the MECR office before any funds will be disbursed to that student.
 Verification Worksheet must be signed by the student (and spouse or parent when applicable).
 Documentation must include:

 1. A copy of the U.S. Income Tax Return (IRS Form 1040, 1040A, 1040EZ) for the current year as filed by the student.
 Married students must also provide their spouse’s tax return.
 Dependent students must also provide their parent’s return.